 What is a beneficiary of a will?

-A will is a legal document that outlines an individual's wishes for how their property and assets should be distributed after their death.
+A will is a legal document that outlines an individual’s wishes for how their property and estate assets, collectively known as the deceased person's property, should be distributed after their death.
 The beneficiary is the individual or entity who will receive these assets.

 Beneficiary is the financial term for a person qualified to receive distributions from a trust, will, or life insurance policy.
-The beneficiary or beneficiaries named in your will are the individuals to whom you choose to leave your property and belongings after your death.
+The beneficiary or beneficiaries named in your will are those to whom you choose to leave your property and belongings after your death.

-There are many different types of assets that can be included in a will, such as:
+Different types of assets can be included in a will, such as:

 - Real estate